Péyi-A

-Péyi-A is a political party in Martinique.
+Péyi-A is a political party in Martinique that supports Martinican independence from France.

 History

 Péyi-A supported Jean-Luc Mélenchon in the 2022 French presidential election.
 Péyi-A contested the 2022 French legislative election as part of NUPES, and elected two members to the National Assembly; Marcellin Nadeau and Jean-Philippe Nilor.
+In the 2024 French legislative election, Péya-A competed as part of the New Popular Front with Nadeau and Nilor being returned, while returning deputy Jiovanny William joined them as well.